Aietes/node-red-contrib-harmony/README.md

 A Harmony **Hub** needs to be selected from the list or created by clicking on the edit button.
 The Harmony Hub **IP** address can be autodetected by clicking on the search button in the configuration node.

 An **Activity** that is set up on the Harmony Hub needs to be provided, it's identified by its *ID*.
-Clicking on the search button loads the available activities from the provided **Hub**, and can then be selected from a dropdown list.
+Clicking on the search button loads the available activities from the provided **Hub**, which can then be selected from a dropdown list.
 Switching back to the imput field will show the *ID* in the field.
 The **Label** field below will show the **Activity** label.

 A **Command** from the selected **Activity** needs to be provided, it's a stanza *query*.
 Clicking on the search button loads the available commands from the provided **Activity**, that can then be selected from a list.
-Switching back to the imput field will show the *query* string in the field.
+Switching back to the input field will show the *query* string in the field.

 The command configured in the node will be triggered by any input injected into the node, the output slot will return *msg.payload = true* if the command was sent successfully.